lukaszjedrasik/weather/README.md

 - Gmap - For Geocoding from Google
 - Lodash.get - As a helper
 - Sass Resources Loader - For creating scss mixins
-- Vue-meta - For create Title for each page
+- Vue-meta - For create Title for each pages

 ## Project setup
 ```